linera-io/linera-protocol/examples/amm/README.md

 }
 ```

 We can only perform `Swap` from a remote chain i.e. other than the chain on which `AMM` is deployed to,
-we can do it from GraphiQL by perfoming a mutation `requestApplication` so that we can perform the `Swap` operation from the
+we can do it from GraphiQL by perfoming the `requestApplication` mutation so that we can perform the
-chain
+`Swap` operation from the chain.

 ```json
 mutation {